-The Production Economics Division of the Western Cape Department of Agriculture trusts that this "Sources of Finance for Agricultural Businesses" is of value to those involved in the Western Cape agricultural sector.
+The Western Cape Department of Agriculture trusts that this Financing options for Agricultural Businesses is of value to those involved in the Western Cape agricultural sector.
 Furthermore, the Western Cape Department of Agriculture believes that the information subsumed in this document will allow farmers to "shop around" for better and more cost effective financing agreements.